krakrukra/LocalTrack/README.md

 Project is designed using KiCad 5.0.2
 Check KiCad pcb file for PCB manufacturing info
 Check KiCad sch file + BOM.txt for component info

-Uses integrated full-speed (12Mbit/s) USB2.0 peripheral,
+Uses integrated full-speed (12Mbit/s) USB2.0 peripheral, with
-with on-board 128MiB flash memory chip for data storage;
+96MiB of available on-board flash memory for data storage;
-only 96MiB are available for use due to overprovisioning reasons.
-measured speeds for MSD access : read 800-850 KiB/s, write 700-750 KiB/s
+measured speeds for MSD access: read 800-850 KiB/s, write 700-750 KiB/s

-Programmer device used in this project is [ST-Link V2](https://www.aliexpress.com/item/32792925130.html?spm=2114.12010615.8148356.5.4a1c43eddntSjr)
+Hardware programmer device used in this project is [ST-Link V2](https://www.aliexpress.com/item/32792925130.html?spm=2114.12010615.8148356.5.4a1c43eddntSjr)

 SIM28 may come in several variants which have different USART speeds by default.
-Firmare here expects 9600 baudrate version. if you have different module version
+Firmare here expects 9600 baudrate version.
+If you have different module version
-modify USART1 baud rate configuration in /firmware/main/main.c file (USART1->BRR line)
+you will need to modify USART1 configuration in main.c and peripheral.c files.

 Device has a 3000mAh li-po battery and can function with battery voltage above 3V.
-If lower voltage is detected, device turns off until the power switch is toggled
+If lower voltage is detected, device enters sleepmode until the power switch is
-off and battery recharged.
-Current consumption while tracking is around 40mA; while
+set OFF and battery recharged.
+Current consumption while tracking is around 40mA;
-waiting in sleepmode it is less than 1mA.
-This results in about 70 hours of active
+while waiting in sleepmode (eg. due to lack of movement) it is less than 1mA.
-tracking before battery charge is depleted.
+This results in about 70 hours of active tracking before battery is depleted.
 Battery can be charged via USB with up to 1A of current, so make sure to pick
 capable charging adapter and USB cable.
 Also, keep in mind that you will need
 a cable with extra long 8mm micro USB plug, instead of the usual 5.4mm plug.

 ## firmware

 Programming language used = C
 flashing software used = openocd